The Dependable Cliché-ables.

 DEPENDABLE CLICHÉ: Barney’s team, standing on the runway, legs akimbo, all manner of weapon dangling from their big-dicked selves, Statham declaring, “You were stupid enough to get yourself into this mess – we’re the only ones crazy enough to get you out of it!”
-Statham is still is stellar form.
+Statham is still in stellar form.
 How could anyone conceive of calling him old?

 No Bruce.
 Antonio Banderas instead, comic relief.

-Speaking of too old for this shit, Danny Glover’s hetero lover, Mel Gibson, is Stonebanks, movie’s resident villain, floating in a sea of DEPENDABLE CLICHÉS:
+Speaking of too old for this shit, Danny Glover’s hetero lover Mel Gibson is Stonebanks, movie’s resident villain, floating in a sea of DEPENDABLE CLICHÉS:

 - once a founding member of the Expendables,